 First and foremost a majority of real estate agents aren’t sitting around waiting for a buyer to call them to go look at homes.
-In fact, many real estate agents have their day or even week already planned out, so the odds of an agent being able to jump in their car to show homes is unlikely.
-Now if the agent is working floor duty, which is when they sit at their brokerage’s front desk answering phones trying to pick up new clients it may be possible, but even if an agent is available seeing homes “right now” may not be possible due to reason #2; Jumping Through Hoops.
+In fact, many real estate agents have their day or even week already planned out.
+So the odds of an agent being able to jump in their car to show homes is unlikely.
+Now if the agent is working floor duty, which is when they sit at their brokerage’s front desk answering phones trying to pick up new clients it may be possible.
+Although even if an agent is available, seeing homes “right now” may not be possible due to reason #2; Jumping Through Hoops.

 Jumping Through Hoops

 If the listing agent needs to be contacted they themselves might be busy and may not respond immediately to any showing requests.
 If the listing office or a showing company needs to be called they’ll have offices hours, which they aren’t open 24-7.
-Then the third option that might be available, scheduling online, can also take time to receive a response.
+Then the third option might be, scheduling online, which can also take time to receive a response.

 Once the buyer’s agent is able to connect with the person who’s in charge of scheduling appointments then there is the obstacle of viewing the property.
 Does the seller or tenant require 24-48 hour notice?
 Does the listing agent have to accompany?
 If so, now multiple peoples schedules need to align.
 Some sellers also have pets or kids that need to be removed from the home, so last minute appointments aren’t even an option.

-Then there is the planning, if a buyer wants to view more than one home it can become a juggling act.
-One home may only allow showings from noon to 1:00pm while another home requires the agent to accompany and they aren’t available until 2:00pm.
-So the first step a buyers agent needs to take is looking at the showing instructions for each property and try to determine if a home can be easily shown or if there are restrictions, like 24-hour notice or agent accompany.
+Then there is the planning.
+If a buyer wants to view more than one home it can become a juggling act.
+One home may only allow showings from noon to 1:00pm.
+While another home requires the agent to accompany and they aren’t available until 2:00pm.
+So the first step a buyers agent needs to take is looking at the showing instructions for each property.
+This will help them determine if a home can be easily shown or if there are restrictions, like 24-hour notice or agent accompany.

-In addition to getting every showing scheduled most agents will then have to go back and pinpoint exactly where each home is.
-Yes, a majority of agents will know where the street is, but do they know if the home is the 5th one on the left or 10th one on the right?
+In addition to getting every showing scheduled most agents will then have to pinpoint exactly where each home is.
+Yes, a majority of agents will know where the street is.
+However, do they know if the home is the 5th one on the left or 10th one on the right?
 In most cases they won’t know, so they’ll need to map it out ahead of time.

-Some agents will memorize the location of the property on the MLS map, which is hopefully accurate and others will enter all of the addresses in their GPS, which once again requires time to do so.
+Some agents will memorize the location of the property on the MLS map, which is hopefully accurate and others will enter all of the addresses in their GPS.
+Once again requires time to do so.
 Then some agents may forgo taking this step altogether.
-However, when you’re on a tight schedule you can’t afford to get lost, so it’s important your agent knows where they’re going.
+However, when you’re on a tight schedule you can’t afford to get lost.
+So it’s important your agent knows where they’re going.

 Lastly, will the house even work for you?
 Can you afford it?
 Are you pre-approved?
-Some home buyers want a home with at least 2,400 square feet and the home they want to view has 1,300.
-So to avoid wasting your time or anyone else’s time you should establish a relationship with a top Realtor so they can guide you through the entire buying process.
+Some home buyers want a home with at least 2,400 square feet.
+However, the home they want to view has 1,300.
+So to avoid wasting your time or anyone else’s time you should establish a relationship with a top Realtor.
+They can guide you through the entire buying process.

-Viewing a home or homes isn’t as easy as opening a door, a majority of the time there is quite a bit of work an agent needs to do in order to show homes.
-With that being said a buyer will have a better chance of being the first in the door to see a new listing or a home they’re really interested in if they hire one Realtor.
+Viewing a home or homes isn’t as easy as opening a door.
+A majority of the time agents have a lot of prep work to do in order to show homes.
+With that being said a buyer will have a better chance of being the first in the door if they have an agent.
 Yes, find one agent you feel is a good match and stick with that one agent.
-When you find something you like online send it to your agent, don’t contact another agent to ask questions or view homes, that’s what your agent is for.
+When you find something you like online send it to your agent.
+Don’t contact another agent to ask questions or view homes, that’s what your agent is for.

-If you think this article, 4 Reasons Home Buyers Can’t See Homes RIGHT NOW, was an interesting read and helpful, please share it across your social media platforms!
+If you think this article, 4 Reasons Home Buyers Can’t See Homes RIGHT NOW, was an interesting read please give it a share!

 Looking at homes sounds simple, you just need an agent to open the door for you, but it’s not that easy and this article explains why. via @WellingtonHomez #realestate https://t.co/dedc2cST3w pic.twitter.com/ZQogLpjk3x